SmartekWorks/smartekworks.github.io/swat/ref_agent_api.md

 Agent API specification
 ===

 During a scenario you can use an [**API Call** system operation](ref_sys_operation.md#Operation_-_API_Call) to call a web service to execute an extended operation such as DB access and file manipulation.
-You need build an agent server with your extended operation conforming the API specification which we will explain here.
+You need build an agent server with your extended operation conforming to the API specification which we will explain here.

 You may also refer to [DB Access and File Manipulation](article_api_call.md) for considerations of using Agent Server.